Guinea: Regions and prefectures

-Guinea is divided into 8 administrative regions which are subdivided into 33 prefectures.
+Guinea is divided into eight administrative regions which are subdivided into 33 prefectures.
 The capital Conakry with a population of 1,675,069 ranks as a special zone.

 Politics

-Guinea is a republic.
+While Guinea is a republic de jure, since the 2021 coup d'état it has been governed as a de facto military autocracy.
 The president is directly elected by the people and is the head of state and the head of government.
 The unicameral National Assembly is the legislative body of the country, and its members are directly elected by the people.
-The judicial branch is headed by the Supreme Court of Guinea, the highest and final court of appeal in the country.
+The judicial branch is headed by the Supreme Court of Guinea[fr], the highest and final court of appeal in the country.
+Since the 2021 coup, the National Assembly and Supreme Court have been suspended, as well as elections to choose the president.
+Since the coup, the country has been led by special forces commander Mamady Doumbouya.

 The National Assembly of Guinea, the country's legislative body, did not meet from 2008 to 2013, when it was dissolved after the military coup in December.
 Elections have been postponed multiple times since 2007.
 In April 2012, President Condé postponed the elections indefinitely, citing the need to ensure that they were "transparent and democratic".
 The 2013 Guinean legislative election was held on 24 September.
 President Alpha Condé's party, the Rally of the Guinean People (RPG), won a plurality of seats in the National Assembly of Guinea, with 53 out of 114 seats.
-The opposition parties won a total of 53 seats, and opposition leaders denounced the official results as fraudulent.
+The main opposition candidate-Cellou Dalein Diallo's party, the Union of Democratic Forces of Guinea (UFDG) won 37 seats as opposition leaders denounced the official results as fraudulent.

-The president of Guinea is normally elected by popular vote for a 5-year term; the winning candidate must receive a majority of the votes cast to be elected president.
-The president governs Guinea, assisted by a council of 25 civilian ministers, appointed by him.
+The president of Guinea, before the constitution was suspended, was elected by popular vote for a 5-year term; the winning candidate must receive a majority of the votes cast to be elected president.
+The president governs Guinea, assisted by a cabinet of 25 civilian ministers, appointed by him.
 The government administers the country through 8 regions, 33 prefectures, over 100 subprefectures, and districts (known as communes in Conakry and other cities and villages, or quartiers in the interior).
 District-level leaders are elected; the president appoints officials to all other levels of the centralized administration.
 Former President Alpha Condé derived support from Guinea's second-largest ethnic group, the Malinke.
 Guinea's opposition was backed by the Fula ethnic group, who account for around 33.4% of the population.